 Top of the Rock

 While checking out the Rockefeller Centre, you cannot miss going up to the Top of the Rock.
 This is one of the best things to do in New York.
 We think it offers the best view of the city as you get look directly at the Empire State Building.
-It also offers amazing views of all New York City including Central Park.
+It also offers amazing views of all of New York City including Central Park.
 From above you really see just how huge the city is.

 Radio City Music Hall

 Radio City Music Hall is a New York landmark and is just a short walk from Times Square.
 When in New York, you really need to catch a show of the Rockettes.
-If you can’t, going on a back stage Radio City Music Hall is the next best thing. (if not better) Get a behind the scenes tour of this iconic building to see the private suite of Samuel “Roxy” Rothafel and step into a bygone era when Judy Garland, Walt Disney and Alfred Hitchcock frequented downtown NYC.
-You’ll get to see the state of the art stage and meet a Rockette!
+If you can’t, going on a backstage Radio City Music Hall is the next best thing. (if not better) Get a behind-the-scenes tour of this iconic building to see the private suite of Samuel “Roxy” Rothafel and step into a bygone era when Judy Garland, Walt Disney, and Alfred Hitchcock frequented downtown NYC.
+You’ll get to see the state-of-the-art stage and meet a Rockette!

 - This Backstage Radio City Music Hall Tour tour is free with your New York Pass. but you need to book ahead of time at the box office.
 We booked our tour a couple of hours in advance at the box office.

 - Address: 1260 6th Ave, New York, NY 10020

 The Museum of Modern Art (MOMA) is getting a little farther away from Times Square, but it’s not a long walk to check out one of New York’s best museums.
 If you have a New York Pass entry to MOMA and other museums are free.
 Address: 11 W 53rd St, New York, NY 10019